fractal13/dsu-cs-4300-ai/web/assignments/assignment_rubiks_cube_study.md

 You will now implement a program to search for a solution to Rubik's Cube problems.

-You should bring forward your test program from the first assignment that can read instructions from input and execute operations on a cube.
+You should modify program from the first assignment that can read instructions from input and execute operations on a cube.